-Acamprosate: a medication that lowers cravings for alcohol and prevents people from wanting to drink again, This medication does not prevent withdrawal symptoms.
-It will lose its effect if a person beginning to engage is drinking or substance abuse after taking it.
-The use of acamprosate it usually begins around the 5th day of abstinence It is offered in tablet form
+Acamprosate: a medication that lowers cravings for alcohol and prevents people from wanting to drink again.
+This medication does not prevent withdrawal symptoms.
+It will lose its effect if a person is beginning to engage in drinking or substance abuse after taking it.
+The use of acamprosate usually begins around the 5th day of abstinence.
+It is offered in tablet form

-Naltrexone: naltrexone blocks the feelings of intoxication induced by alcohol and allows individuals to stay motivated, remain in treatment and prevents relapses.
-Naltrexone comes in pill form and in the form of an extended release injection that lasts 30 days.
+Naltrexone: naltrexone blocks the feelings of intoxication induced by alcohol and allows individuals to stay motivated, remain in treatment, and prevent relapses.
+Naltrexone comes in pill form and in the form of an extended-release injection that lasts 30 days.

 If you or anyone you know is dealing with issues around mental health or addiction, contact us for a full evaluation and treatment options.
 We understand that it is not a process that any individual should tackle alone, and that is why we have a team of qualified personnel who are available to offer you the help you need.